Fast Thermalization from the Eigenstate Thermalization Hypothesis: Davies' Generator

-Given the above form (and setting $\gamma_{ab}(\omega) = \delta_{ab}\gamma(\omega)$), \cite{Temme_2013_gap} has shown the gap can be calculated given the description of $\vA$.
-However, it is not clear whether Davies' generator provides an accurate description of finite-time physics since the weak-coupling limit requires (1) an (unphysical) infinite time limit and (2) the bath to have a continuous spectrum is thus infinite-dimensional.
+Given the above form, \cite{Temme_2013_gap} has shown the gap of Davies' generator (and setting the function to be diagonal $\gamma_{ab}(\omega) = \delta_{ab}\gamma(\omega)$) can be calculated given the description of the interactions $\vA^a$.
+However, it is not clear whether Davies' generator provides an accurate description of finite-time physics since the weak-coupling limit requires (1) an (unphysical) infinite time limit and (2) the bath to have a continuous spectrum and thus infinite-dimensional.